JohnathanOneal/CSC-125-03/README.md

 ## Teaching Methods

 This course uses a **hybrid approach** combining in-person instruction with asynchronous online work. **Monday classes are in-person** for live instruction, demonstrations, and periodic quizzes.
-The remainder of each week is **asynchronous distance learning** with material uploaded a week in advance through moodle, allowing you to work at your own pace while meeting weekly deadlines.
+The remainder of each week is **asynchronous distance learning** with materials uploaded a week in advance through Moodle, allowing you to work at your own pace while meeting weekly deadlines.

 **Weekly Schedule:**
 - **Monday:** In-person class for new concept instruction and periodic assessments